TobyLobster/jsw2021/README.md

 Items twinkle individually, rather than in waves of colour previously. e.g. see 'Ballroom West'.

 ### Lives
 The remaining lives are shown by a line of Willy characters walking right.
-This is unlike the Spectrum where they are static, but copies Manic Miner instead.
+This is unlike the Spectrum where they are static, but apes Manic Miner instead.

 ### Animated Scenery